graphcore/tutorials/feature_examples/popart/custom_operators/README.md

 This creates a sub directory `build` which contains an executable `cube_fn_custom_op`.

-### Running the Cube Op example
+### Running the Cube operator example

-Having built the cube op application, it can be run as follows:
+Having built the cube operator application, it can be run as follows:

 	Usage: cube_fn_custom_op [--help] [--ipu] <tensor_val_0> <tensor_val_1>...
 	Options: